Paine College: Finances and accreditation revoked (2016–2018)

+Presidents

 Campus

 Paine College has a 64.4 acre campus in the heart of Augusta.
 Most of its buildings, including residence halls, classroom buildings, and the library, are located in the main campus area.
 The athletic field, gymnasium, tennis court, and the chapel/music building are included in the rear campus area.
 The Collins-Calloway Library and Resources Center houses the Paine College Digital Collections, which feature historical images of Paine College and oral history interviews of Paine College alumni and presidents.

 A historic district within the campus was listed on the National Register of Historic Places on December 26, 2012, for its contributions to education and African-American heritage.

 Athletics

 Paine College's athletic teams are nicknamed as the Lions.
 The college currently competes as a member of the National Christian Collegiate Athletic Association (NCCAA).
 Men's sports include baseball and basketball; women's sports include basketball, softball, and volleyball.

 Paine formerly competed in the Division II level of the National Collegiate Athletic Association (NCAA), primarily in the Southern Intercollegiate Athletic Conference (SIAC) from 1985–86 to 2020–21.

 The college's football team was dropped after the 1963 season, but returned to play in 2014.
-In their first season back, the football team finished 2-8 before the program was again shut down.
+In their first season back, the football team finished 2–8 before the program was again shut down.